How to Find Your Furnace and Change Your Furnace Filter

 - Slowly pull the filter out so the housing isn’t damaged or knocked out of place.

 Ultimately, knowing how often to change your furnace filter depends on several things.
-Start with the model of the filter itself, as more efficient filters often last longer.
-You’ll also want to think about your indoor air quality needs, the size of your family and number of pets as well as local pollution levels.
+Start with the model of the filter itself, as more efficient filters can last longer.
+You’ll also want to consider your indoor air quality needs, the size of your family and number of pets as well as local pollution levels.

 Does It Matter What Furnace Filter You Use?

-The quality of your furnace filter can have a large impact on your HVAC system’s overall efficiency as well as your home’s indoor air quality.
-The ideal way to check the quality of your furnace filter is its MERV rating.
+The quality of your furnace filter may have a large impact on your HVAC system’s overall efficiency as well as your home’s indoor air quality.
+The ideal way to determine the quality of your furnace filter is its MERV rating.
 This stands for the Minimum Efficiency Reporting Value, and represents the filter’s effectiveness at reducing the number of airborne particles in your home.

 What Happens if I Forget to Change My Furnace Filter?

-Neglecting to change your furnace filter isn’t the end of the world, but it can reduce how effective your HVAC system is.
-Furnaces rely on unobstructed airflow for efficient heating, and a clogged filter can slow that down.
+Forgetting to change your furnace filter isn’t the end of the world, but it can reduce how effective your HVAC system is.
+Furnaces count on unobstructed airflow for efficient heating, and a dirty filter can slow that down.
 The longer you go without replacing it, however, the more likely problems can crop up that will require furnace repair.
 Here are a few of the most common:

-- The furnace overheats: Without steady airflow, the temperature in your furnace can steadily increase.
-Safety components should shut off the furnace when it recognizes overheating, but this can keep happening until the filter is replaced.
+- The furnace overheats: Without proper airflow, the temperature in your furnace can steadily increase.
+Safety components should shut off the furnace when it recognizes overheating, but this may keep happening until the filter is replaced.

-- Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops constantly.
-This creates more wear and tear, which shortens your system’s life span.
+- Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops over and over.
+This adds more wear and tear, which shortens your system’s life span.

 - The air conditioner’s cooling coil freezes: The air conditioner also needs steady airflow.
 Without it, the refrigerant coils may get too cold and freeze over.